 For instance, thicker foam panels might be a good choice if you have enough room, so you don’t mind them sticking out of the wall.
 However, if space is at a premium, you might have no choice but to pick a thinner version.
 That being said, mind the “where” too.

-The most common soundproof foam patterns are pyramids and wedges.
-The first ones are probably more popular, but I personally prefer the later version as I find it more aesthetically pleasing.
+The most common acoustic foam patterns are pyramids and wedges.
+The first ones are probably more popular, but I prefer the later version as I find it more aesthetically pleasing.

 If you don’t like the standard look, you can find other patterns too, not to mention plain panels.
 Also, you don’t have to limit yourself to only one pattern.
 Just play around and combine them – get in touch with your creative inner self.